MTS Master's Degree

 PROFESSIONAL SPEAKERS

-- BARREDA F., DREETS Occitanie
+- BARREDA, F., DREETS Occitanie

-- CALVET J., Communications Consultant
+- CALVET, J., Communications Consultant

 - CANELA R., TO Germany

-- CASAS F., Attorney at Law
+- CASAS F., Attorney

 - COSTE D., Tourism Consultant